Steve-Fenton/stevefenton.co.uk/src/pages/blog/2016/06/tfs-or-vsts-task-board-has-missing-cards.md

 As this was an isolated incident we made a note of it, but it also made us go hawkeye for the issue and we spotted a few more times.
 A card would be on the board, but then it would “go invisible”.

-This started to affect our trust in the tools and we raised a big frown via the feedback form on VSTS.
+This started to affect our trust in the tools and we raised a big frown via the feedback form on Azue DevOps.

 In reality though, I have just spotted the cause for this effect.